Jaguar Land Rover appoints new China sales head after Q1 drop

-BEIJING Jaguar Land Rover has appointed a former Porsche executive as its new China head of sales, the automaker owned by India's Tata Motors Ltd (TAMO.NS) said on Monday, amid a slowdown in one of its key markets.
+BEIJING, June 1 Jaguar Land Rover has appointed a former Porsche executive as its new China head of sales, the automaker owned by India's Tata Motors Ltd said on Monday, amid a slowdown in one of its key markets.

 Mark Bishop, former managing director of Porsche China, will oversee sales and marketing for Jaguar, Land Rover and cars made through JLR's joint venture with China's Chery Automobile in the country, the automaker said in a statement.